fabianlindfors/fdb-object-store/README.md

 ## Running

 Requires the FoundationDB Go bindings, follow the instructions [here](https://github.com/apple/foundationdb/tree/master/bindings/go) to install.
 Also requires the [Gin web framework](https://github.com/gin-gonic/gin).
 After dependencies have been installed the server can be started with `go run main.go`.

+## Using

 The object store is dead simple to use and only has two features, uploading files and downloading them.